Ast3risk-ops/website/content/Blog/blend_v4/index.md

 +++
-title = 'BlendOS v4 Install Guide'
+title = 'blendOS v4 Install Guide'
 date = 2023-11-27T15:08:40-05:00
 type = 'post'
-description = "The BlendOS v4 alpha is now out!
-Here's how you can install and try it out." draft = false tags = ['BlendOS', 'linux', 'guide']
+description = "The blendOS v4 alpha is now out!
+Here's how you can install and try it out." draft = false tags = ['blendOS', 'linux', 'guide']
 +++

-The BlendOS v4 alpha is now out!
+The blendOS v4 alpha is now out!
 Here's how you can install and try it out.

 <!--more-->
 {{< alert icon="circle-info" cardColor="#1e3a8a" textColor="#f5f6fa" iconColor="#60a5fa">}}